robstermarinho/todo-react-ts-redux/README.md

 # Todo App

-This is a Todo application built with React, TypeScript, Redux and Redux Persist.
+This is a Todo application built with React, TypeScript, Redux Toolkit and Redux Persist.
 The app allows users to manage todo lists and tasks in a user-friendly interface.
+Also, It allows users to start a task timer for not completed todo tasks.

 ## Installation